HCABurns/Arsenal-App/README.md

 * Information regarding the upcoming free games on epicgames.com
 * F1 Page to display the next F1 circuit, qualifying and sprint/race times.
 (22/6/25)
 * Full database access via an API requiring user authentication.
 (22/6/25 - 23/6/25)
+* Selecting a preference for which football team is loaded.
+(25/6/25 - 27/6/25)

 ## Planned Implementation:

+* Allow for reload upon pulling down.
+(In case of failure to load.)
 * Change from loadingBar to skeleton loaders with appropriate connection / error messages.
 * Redesign the epic game menu to be a single game with a swipe to view another game.
 * Potential for an upcoming F1 race page (Potential alter: Convert the F1 Page to include swiping for the next event).